fabandmina/fabandmina.github.io/content/blog/genki.en.md

 - **Financial Peace of Mind:** Imagine having a safety net; with insurance, you can rush to the doctor without hesitating, ensuring your well-being comes first, not financial worries.

 - **Travel Savvy:** Before you set out on your adventures, be proactive – check out the extent of your coverage in the local healthcare system of your destination.
 It's a savvy move for a smooth and worry-free journey.

+#####

+※ *So, get this—Mina actually met her life partner thanks to that incident!
+But hey, even with those unexpected love twists, we still say having insurance is a smart move.*

 ## Genki